suites-dev/suites/packages/testbeds/jest/README.md

 <br>

-Automock specially designed for Inversion of Control (IoC) and Dependency Injection (DI) scenarios, seamlessly integrating automatic mocking into your framework of choice.
+Specially designed for Inversion of Control (IoC) and Dependency Injection (DI) scenarios, Automock seamlessly integrates automatic mocking into your (DI) framework of choice.
 With Automock, you can effortlessly isolate and test individual components, improving the efficiency and reliability of your unit testing process.

 ## :package: Installation